Open Gromov-Witten invariants from the Fukaya category: The relative quantum TE-structure

 Solomon-Tukachinsky \cite{ST2} extend the quantum connection to a cone complex involving the Lagrangian.
 We will first adapt their definition to take into account the variable $u$, and then extend the connection in the $u$-direction.

 Let $L \subset X$ be a Lagrangian submanifold satisfying assumptions \ref{assumptions}.
 Let $(\ga,b)$ be a weak bounding pair satisfying assumption \ref{bulk-deformation assumption}, with curvature $c$.
 First consider the chain map Here $\RR$ is equipped with the trivial differential.
 Let $C(\mathfrak{i}) = \mathbb{R}[-n-1] \oplus A^*(X)$ be the associated mapping cone, with differential: \begin{defi} \emph{Relative quantum cohomology} is given as a vector space by: $QH^*(X,L):= H^*(C(\mathfrak{i}))$.
 Following \cite{ST2}, we extend the quantum connection to the relative quantum connection which is given on the chain level by The connection $\nabla_v$ is as defined in \cite[Definition~4.4]{Hug} \end{defi} \begin{remark} \cite{ST2} define this connection, but without the $u$-dependence.
-Their connection is obtained from ours by setting $u = 1$, up to a sign difference in the definition of $\mathfrak{i}$. \end{remark} \begin{nlemma}[c.f.\ {\cite[Lemma~4.4]{ST2}}] The connection $\nabla_v^L$ descends to cohomology. \end{nlemma} \begin{proof} First note that $[d,\nabla_v^L] = d \circ \nabla_v^L - (-1)^{|v|} \nabla_v^L \circ d$, by definition of the supercommutator.
+Their connection is related to ours by setting $u = 1$, up to some sign differences. \end{remark} \begin{nlemma}[c.f.\ {\cite[Lemma~4.4]{ST2}}] The connection $\nabla_v^L$ descends to cohomology. \end{nlemma} \begin{proof} First note by keeping track of signs, it follows directly from \cite[Proposition~3.13]{ST3} and the definition of the supercommutator that $[d,\nabla_v^L] = d \circ \nabla_v^L - (-1)^{|v|} \nabla_v^L \circ d$.
 Next observe that: Lemma \ref{boundary of q -1 operation} shows that: Next, use the fact $\qb_{0,0} = c\cdot 1$, the top-degree property \ref{top degree property} and the energy-zero property \ref{energy zero property}, to rewrite this as:

 Taking the derivative of this equation shows: Substitution of equation \eqref{v of qb -1} into equations \eqref{eq:qcoh d circ nabla} and \eqref{eq:qcoh nabla circ d} shows that $[d,\nabla_{v}^L] = 0$ as required. \end{proof} To compare the relative connection on relative quantum cohomology with the relative connection on relative negative cyclic homology, we need to change the signs.
 We thus have: \begin{defi} The sign-twisted relative connection is given by: